-◆ The College of Nursing Council is composed of elected student representatives from the College of Nursing Programs of students and faculty.
-Its purpose is to reflect the concerns of the student members to the University and the larger community.
+- ◆ The College of Nursing Council (CNC) is composed of elected student representatives from the College of Nursing Programs of students and faculty.
+Its purpose is to reflect the concerns of the student members to the University and the larger community. - ♦ The Student Nurses Association (SNA) is a student-run group focused on providing educational, social and service opportunities to College of Nursing students.